mvysny/vaadin-boot-example-gradle/README.md

 is used to package all JavaScript dependencies via npm+webpack.
 See the Plugin home page for more details.

+> Info: Eclipse+BuildShip may need a workaround in order for this project to work,
+> please see [this vaadin thread](https://vaadin.com/forum/thread/18241436) for more info.

 # Preparing Environment

 The Vaadin 14 build requires node.js and npm.
 You can either use the Vaadin Gradle plugin to install it for